1817 Assistant Director of Student Conduct - 10 months

 Experience: At least one year of directly related work experience in investigation, education, or other relevant field is required; experience in student affairs or university administration is preferred.
 Knowledge of and experience with student life philosophy and its application, the law and higher education, residence life, student conduct, and a background demonstrating success in dealing with college students, parents, administrators, and faculty are preferred.
 Experience in student organizational conduct or advising is preferred.
 Experience in supervision is preferred.
 Two years working as a graduate assistant in one of these areas may be substituted for one year of required professional experience.

 Skills: Excellent organizational and leadership skills are required.
 Excellent verbal and written communication skills are required.
 Excellent interpersonal and human relation skills are preferred.
 Computer literacy required and database experience is preferred.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: This position works 10 months out of the year and may be paid over either 10 or 12 months and includes year-round benefits.